 The health system is primarily based on western world-views and highlights scientific knowledge, which is rooted in rationality and observation.
-Indigenous knowledge(s) are commonly understood by many as being relational, interconnected, intergenerational, and holistic (reference).
-Incorporating Indigenous knowledge(s) and holistic approaches supports a culturally safe health system for Indigenous people.
+Indigenous Knowledge(s) are commonly understood by many as being relational, interconnected, intergenerational, and holistic (reference).
+Incorporating Indigenous Knowledge(s) and holistic approaches supports a culturally safe health system for Indigenous Peoples.

-We make sure that the initiatives and activities we undertake are informed by Indigenous people living in northern BC.
+We make sure that the initiatives and activities we undertake are informed by Indigenous Peoples living in Northern BC.
 We seek input in a variety of ways, including through Aboriginal Health Improvement Committee meetings and gatherings, the Northern First Nations Health Partnership Committee, and evaluations of our programs and initiatives.

 Communities are rich in strengths and gifts and we strive to support and build on these.
 For example, we support Aboriginal Health Improvement Committees to develop local cultural resources that highlight their strengths, perspectives and knowledges.
 We fund a number of community granting streams that support communities to identify their priorities and undertake initiatives.